certik/femhub_notebook/src/README.txt

    to install the sagenb package.
 This will install into the site-packages/sagenb directory of your Python install.
-It is completely separate from Sage, and will run even if you don't have the FEMhub library installed.
+It is completely separate from FEMhub, and will run even if you don't have the FEMhub library installed.